aaronbloomfield/ccc/hws/auction/index.md

 The `startAuction()` method requires a bit more explanation.
 The process is as follows:

-- Alice will mint an NFT with some NFT manager; any NFT manager can be used for this purpose
+- Alice will first mint an NFT with the NFT manager of this auction contract
 - Alice will `approve()` the auctioneer contract for her newly minted NFT
-- Alice will call `startAuction()`
-    - As part of this process, the auctioneer will transfer ownership of Alice's NFT to itself, and revert if it cannot do so
+- Alice will call `startAuction()`; as part of this process, the auctioneer will transfer ownership of Alice's NFT to itself, and revert if it cannot do so

 Below is a diagram of the flow of this process.